 Hanukkah is a special time for everyone who celebrates, but most of us parents agree that more than anyone else, Hanukkah is for kids.
 It’s a wonderful opportunity to teach kids about their Jewish heritage, partake in some yummy foods and make lasting memories.

 Kids love the excitement and merriment of the Hanukkah — and of course, the gifts.
-But, there is more to the holiday than getting presents or lighting candles.
+But there is more to the holiday than getting presents or lighting candles.
 Traditions are an important part of celebrating Hanukkah, and you might be looking for some new Hanukkah activities to enjoy with your kiddos.
-You might also be looking for the best way to explain what Hanukkah is for young kids.
+You might also be looking for the best way to explain Hanukkah for kids.

 We’ve got you covered.
 Here are some Hanukkah facts for kids, a kid-friendly version of the Hanukkah story and some original, out-of-the box ways to celebrate this special holiday, inspired by other Jewish parents and families.